affinda/affinda-python/docs/models.md

 **Arguments**:

-- `additional_properties`: Unmatched properties from the message are deserialized to this collection.
-- `identifier`: Required.
-Unique identifier for the document.
-If creating a document and left blank, one will be automatically generated.
+- `identifier`: Uniquely identify a document.
 - `file_name`: Optional filename of the file.
-- `ready`: Required.
-If true, the document has finished processing.
+- `ready`: If true, the document has finished processing.
 Particularly useful if an endpoint request specified wait=False, when polling use this variable to determine when to stop polling.
 - `ready_dt`: The datetime when the document was ready.
-- `failed`: Required.
-If true, some exception was raised during processing.
+- `failed`: If true, some exception was raised during processing.
 Check the 'error' field of the main return object.
 - `expiry_time`: The date/time in ISO-8601 format when the document will be automatically
 deleted.
 Defaults to no expiry.
 - `language`: The document's language.
+- `pdf`: The URL to the document's pdf (if the uploaded document is not already pdf, it's converted to pdf as part of the parsing process).
+- `parent_document`: If this document is part of a splitted document, this attribute points to the original document that this document is splitted from.
+- `child_documents`: If this document has been splitted into a number of child documents, this attribute points to those child documents.
 - `pages`: The document's pages.
 - `is_verified`: This is true if the "confirm" button has been clicked in the Affinda validation tool.